vadimsj/redland-renovations/README.md

         Link to google fonts: https://fonts.google.com/specimen/Suez+One?query=suez

-    - The remaining text content is formatted using the 'Inter' font, a sans-serif typeface.
+    -  Text content is formatted using the 'Inter' font, a sans-serif typeface.

         ![Font for headings](assets/docs/font-preview-inter-sans-serif.png)